 El Morro National Monument Camping

-If you’re not a camper there are several properties listed on Airbnb that are within the vicinity of the park entrance.
+If you’re not a camper there are several properties listed on Airbnb that are within the vicinity of the national park entrance.
+No matter where you choose to stay, keep reading to find out what to do in El Morro National Monument.

 When to Visit El Morro National Monument

-The best time to visit is during the summer due to warmer and longer days.
-We visited in mid-October for the Albuequerque Balloon Festival and found it just as enjoyable.
+The best time to visit El Morro National Monument is during the summer due to warmer and longer days.
+We visited in mid-October for the Albuquerque Balloon Festival and found it just as enjoyable.

 The elevation is over 7,000 feet so plan on warm camping gear, especially in the off-season.
 We don’t recommend visiting from December to mid-May when snow will close the Headland Trail and maybe the Inscription Trail.